jamesread/blog.jread.com/content/posts/lifeplanning-with-ai/index.md

 # Next Steps: AI

-It took me quite a while to get this idea, but because I'm using AI now so agressively in my day to day life, I figured that all the information /about me/ is in one place, and now I can use LLMs to ask it about me!
-All I needed to do was output the life plan as a PDF (thanks to the [pdf-extension](https://www.npmjs.com/package/@antora/pdf-extension) this is very easy indeed to export and upload to ChatGPT for pasing.
+It took me quite a while to get this idea, but because I'm using AI now so aggressively in my day to day life, I figured that all the information /about me/ is in one place, and now I can use LLMs to ask it about me!
+All I needed to do was output the life plan as a PDF (thanks to the [pdf-extension](https://www.npmjs.com/package/@antora/pdf-extension) this is very easy indeed to export and upload to ChatGPT for parsing.

 The first question I asked ChatGPT 5 was what it thought about my life plan - good first impressions it seems!